Skip to Content

 Lunch at Le Chat Bossu at Marché d'Aligre in Paris

-Where to stay: We stayed at Hotel Pullman Montparnasse, a large, modern hotel opposite Gare Montparnasse which is very conveniently situated for transport links and an easy ride on the Metro to all the main sightseeing areas.
+We stayed at Hotel Pullman Montparnasse, a large, modern hotel opposite Gare Montparnasse which is very conveniently situated for transport links and an easy ride on the Metro to all the main sightseeing areas.
 The decor is vibrant and modern, with great views over the city from the upper floors, and we found the staff to be very friendly and helpful.
-Thanks to Hotel Pullman Montparnasse who hosted our 3 night stay in Paris.
+Read my review of Hotel Pullman Montparnasse.

 Our hotel room with a view – Review of Hotel Pullman Paris Montparnasse with video